Banking Banking Basics

 Bitcoin fees

-You’ll likely see a fee from Cash App when you buy or sell bitcoins through its app.
-This fee can vary, so it makes sense to input how many bitcoins you want to buy or sell and check what the fee is.
+You'll likely see a fee from Cash App when you buy or sell bitcoins through its app.
+This fee can vary based on the total amount of the exchange, so it makes sense to input how many bitcoins you want to buy or sell and check what the fee is before moving forward.
 Any fee will show up on the trade confirmation screen before you complete the transaction.

 Cash app fee bitcoin purchase.